 New Research Changes the Way We View Depression

-Now, however, there is an increasing focus on the effects of depression on the rest of the body.
-Just looking at the clinical criteria for depression, it is clear that depression is not just in the mind.
+However, there is an increasing focus on the effects of depression on the rest of the body.
+Just looking at the clinical criteria for depression, it is clear that depression is not just in mind.
 Chronic fatigue, weight changes, and sleep problems can all be caused by other systemic problems in the body.

-The findings from the study showed that patients with depression have significantly higher levels of oxidative stress and lower antioxidant levels than healthy controls.
-Antidepressant treatment, which typically increases levels of the neurotransmitter serotonin in the brain, also improved levels of oxidative stress.
+The study’s findings showed that patients with depression have significantly higher levels of oxidative stress and lower antioxidant levels than healthy controls.
+Antidepressant treatment, which typically increases the neurotransmitter serotonin levels in the brain, also improved levels of oxidative stress.
 Taken together, these findings indicate that depression is not just a disease that affects the mind — cells throughout the entire body are being placed under stress that causes cellular damage.

 Why Is the Distinction between Mental Illness and Systemic Illness So Important?

-Focusing on depression as a systemic illness or condition also allows us to better understand the medical consequences of depressed mood.
-Researchers have long known that depressed mood is associated with higher risk for conditions such as cardiovascular disease, stroke, and neurodegenerative conditions such as dementia.
+Researchers have long known that depressed mood is associated with a higher risk for cardiovascular disease, stroke, and neurodegenerative conditions such as dementia.
 The mental anguish and emotional problems associated with depression also lead to thoughts of suicide and drug addiction.
-At the Waismann Institute, we often see patients who first began using drugs to numb the emotional distress caused by depression.
-Considering depression solely a “mental” illness ignores the person as a whole.
-This ignores the possibility that other physiological or situational factors could be the culprit causing the onset of depression.
+At Waismann Method®, we often see patients who first began using drugs to numb the emotional distress caused by depression.
+Considering depression solely, a “mental” illness ignores the person as a whole.
+This ignores the possibility that other physiological or situational factors could cause the onset of depression.

 Diagnostic Criteria for Major Depressive Disorder and Depressive Episodes, Project Safety Net.
 Retrieved on 09/28/2016.